brendt/stitcher.io/src/content/blog/2020-04-14-event-sourced.md

 Let’s first discuss an approach of how to design this system based on my [Laravel beyond CRUD](*/blog/laravel-beyond-crud) series.

-In such system there would probably be two domain groups: `Product` and `Order`, and two applications making use of both these domains: an `AdminApplication` and a `CustomerApplication`.
+In such a system there would probably be two domain groups: `Product` and `Order`, and two applications making use of both these domains: an `AdminApplication` and a `CustomerApplication`.

 A simplified version would look something like this: